 While much progress has been made in the treatment and prevention of liver diseases, viral hepatitis (B or C), fatty liver disease, and liver cancer continue to pose a significant health threat worldwide, and are of special concern in Asia - the world's most populous continent.
 The unique partnership established by the Joint Institute provides scientists at Michigan Medicine and PKUHSC an unprecedented opportunity to study liver disease in large, genetically diverse patient populations, and undertake rigorous, translational research that significantly improves patient care.

-GI& Liver Program Leads - Michigan Medicine
+GI & Liver Program Lead - Michigan Medicine

 Anna Suk-Fong Lok, MD